It’s time for Fandango’s Friday Flashback!

 I don’t remember how we met, but it must have been at the school bus stop.
 We lived one block away from each other, but somehow had never crossed paths.
 I don’t even remember our first conversation.
 All I know is that one day I didn’t know Marta, and the next day we were best friends.

 It was the beginning of the school year, and we were in the eighth grade.
 Back then it was called junior high school.
 Now they call it middle school.
-Anyway, Marta was a much more sophisticated 13-year-old than I was.
+Anyway, Marta was a much more sophisticated 12-year-old.
 She knew about make-up, nail polish, and read Cosmopolitan magazine regularly.
 Hence, she knew what guys liked and how to get a good one to notice you.

 I was in awe.

 I experienced a lot of firsts with her that year.
 She took me to Kmart and helped me buy make-up.
 Then, we went back to my house where she taught me how to apply too much of it.
 I’d purchased a purple eye shadow palette with matching purple mascara and eye liner.
 I wanted to get the blue shades like Marta wore, but she said that since I had brown eyes and a darker complexion, blue would make me look fake and slutty.
 We certainly didn’t want that!
 So, purple it was.

 She also taught me how to smoke cigarettes.
 A couple of afternoons a week, she’d sneak a couple of Winstons from her dad’s pack and we’d walk the few blocks to the creek.
 There, amongst the lush trees and clear, trickling water we’d light up and enjoy our smokes.
 Neither of us inhaled.
 We didn’t know we were supposed to.